Yale Secondary School

 Yale Secondary is a public high school in Abbotsford, British Columbia part of School District 34 Abbotsford.
 There are approximately 1250 full-time students in grades 9 through 12.
-The current principal of the school is Rob Sloboda.
+The current principal of the school is Stan Wiebe.

 History

 Yale Junior Secondary School was founded in 1971 for students in grade 9 through 11 and touted as a "new and modern school."